zheyudaniellin/glitterin/README.md

-# glitterin - dust Grain LIght scaTTERing Neural network
+# glitterin - dust Grain LIght scaTTERIng Neural network

 A python package interface to using neural networks trained on scattering of irregular grains.

 This package was created by

-# Credit
+## Credit

 If you use this package, please cite Lin et al., in prep. and Yurkin M.A. & Hoekstra A.G, "The discrete-dipole-approximation code ADDA: capabilities and known limitations," JQSRT, 112, 2234–2247 (2011).